 Other Taxi Apps

 There are also apps called Taksini (from Lähitaksi) and Valopilkku (from Taksi Helsinki).
-Because these companies have their own lanes and fixed prices at the airport, using their apps do not give any additional benefit.
+Because these companies have their own lanes and fixed prices at the airport, using their apps does not give any additional benefit.
 If you travel elsewhere in Helsinki by a taxi, you can install these apps too.

 If you are heading to Helsinki Center and you are not in a hurry, there is no need to take a taxi but use other public transport instead.
-You save some of your pennies by transporting with bus or train.
+You save some of your pennies by transporting with a bus or a train.
 It may also be even faster to take trains than taxi.

 Helsinki Airport Train